Corruption in Canada: First Nations Financial Transparency Act

 The First Nations Financial Transparency Act was created in 2013 by the Harper Conservative government, with the purpose of increasing financial transparency in First Nations Communities.
 The First Nations Financial Transparency Act requires First Nation bands to publicly disclose their financial statements, including salary information of their councillors.
 Disclosure of this information has highlighted relatively high salaries of many chiefs, in comparison to extreme poor living conditions of their members.
 For instance, Shuswap band has 87 on-reserve members.
 Take into account that this is only a few dollars per day when the total amount is divided by the number of tribes-people.
-Its Chief Paul Sam, the man highest on the totem pole, earned $202,413 in tax-free salary while many band members endured winters without water or electricity.
+Its Chief, Paul Sam, earned $202,413 in tax-free salary while many band members endured winters without water or electricity.
 The First Nations Financial Transparency Act has promoted higher vigilance regarding band leadership's activities and financial management by members and fellow councilors.

 On December 18, 2015, Minister of Indigenous and Northern Affairs Carolyn Bennett announced that the Liberal government will stop enforcing the Act, and will "suspend any court actions against First Nations who have not complied with the Act", releasing funds withheld from First Nations communities that have not complied with the Act.